-I am thinking about getting an abortion.
+I’m considering abortion.
 What should I do?

-Abortion at a clinic or licensed hospital
+Abortion at a clinic or a hospital

-Getting help after an abortion
+Getting support after an abortion

 Costs of abortion